-Use our “search” tool (upper left column) to find your next trip.
+Use our “search” tool (on top of the column on the right) to find your next trip.

 Gail Johnson and Mary Williams